 How To Code a Vertical Accordion Nav Menu with jQuery

-Published in Tutorials, Web DevelopmentWebsite navigation is an important aspect to any functioning layout.
+Website navigation is an important aspect of any functioning layout.
 Users will often be looking for methods to traverse over your pages, and sometimes this requires a bit of creativity.
-I love the idea of vertical navigations especially with sub-menu links.
+I love the idea of vertical navigations, especially with sub-menu links.

-In this tutorial I will demonstrate how we can build a simple vertical navigation accordion menu using CSS3 and jQuery techniques.
+In this tutorial, I’ll demonstrate how we can build a simple vertical navigation accordion menu using CSS3 and jQuery techniques.
 We can build custom styles and format the links to slide down & up on each click.
-Using this method we can also build sub-menu links, splitting up headers by ID or class names.
-Follow along with the ideas below and feel free to download a copy of my source code.

-Live Demo – Download Source Code
+Download Source Code

 Document Structure

 As with most of my tutorials, I am starting off with the typical HTML5 doctype and other extraneous scripts.
-These 3rd party docs include the latest jQuery library, the html5shiv document, and a custom Google Webfont used in the page heading.
+These 3rd party docs include the latest jQuery library, the html5shiv document, and a custom Google font used in the page heading.

 The other local files I am including are named styles.css and nav.js.
 All the page styles are fitted inside our stylesheet while I have separated the jQuery code into a new file as well.
 The actual page HTML is easy to follow since we are building a nav element using unordered list items.